andrewKOwong/mixedconclusions/content/blog/clps/index.md

 outputs its collected errors to the `stderr` stream.
 See `--help` for input/output filepath options.

-Side note: While writing this section, I came across [Great Expectations](https://github.com/great-expectations/great_expectations), another data validation tool that I'm curious to explore in the future.
+Side note: while writing this section, I came across [Great Expectations](https://github.com/great-expectations/great_expectations), another data validation tool that I'm curious to explore in the future.